DFKI-SignLanguage/Transfer-ShapeKeys-Via-UV-Blender-Addon/README.md

-# Transfer-ShapeKeys-Via-UV-Blender-Addon
+# Transfer ShapeKeys via UVs (Blender Addon)

-A Blender add-on to transfer ShapeKeys between objects using compatible UV maps for vertex matching.
+This is a Blender add-on to transfer ShapeKeys between objects using compatible UV maps for vertex matching.